belli29/furnitart/README.md

    1. Create a new profile
    2. Make an order
-   3. Go to Profiel and verify the order is in the list
+   3. Go to profile and verify the order is in the list

 3. Shipment info:

    1. Make an order
    2. As superuser mark order as shipped and add shipping code in the pop-up menu
-   3. Verifya you have recieved the email with this shipping information and that the ifo is also avaialable in your Profile
+   3. Verify you have recieved the email with this shipping information and that the info is also avaialable in your Profile

-4. Customer is alsways informed about shipping problem:
+4. Customer is always informed about shipping problem:

    1. Login and amend delivery country to Germany
    2. Select a product not delivarable to Eu